-- The "HDR" line denotes the beginning of the subscription settings for a particular subscriber (recall that the QUERY command could yield information for multiple subscriptions) and identifies the e-mail address of the subscription. - The "NAME" line provides the full name stored for that subscriber. - The "OPT" lines each show one option set for the subscription.
+- The "HDR" line denotes the beginning of the subscription settings for a particular subscriber (recall that the QUERY command could yield information for multiple subscriptions) and identifies the e-mail address of the subscription. - The "NAME" line provides the full name stored for that subscriber.

+- The "OPT" lines each show one option set for the subscription.
 The first option would always be MAIL or NOMAIL.
-All the other options are only those options that are NOT the default options in LISTSERV (as opposed to the default options set for the particular list -- these do not apply here). - The "SUBDATE" line contains the subscription date. - The "TOPICS" line lists the topics which are selected for this subscription. - The "TOPLIST" line lists all the topics that are available for the list, regardless of whether this particular subscription has them selected, except for "ALL" and "OTHER". - These lines are repeated for each matching entry found. - The last line gives a count of matching entries found.
+All the other options are only those options that are NOT the default options in LISTSERV (as opposed to the default options set for the particular list -- these do not apply here). - The "SUBDATE" line contains the subscription date.
+(If the user subscribed to the list prior to LISTSERV 1.8c, the subscription date is not stored and this line will not appear.) - o The "TOPICS" line lists the topics which are selected for this subscription. - o The "TOPLIST" line lists all the topics that are available for the list, regardless of whether this particular subscription has them selected, except for "ALL" and "OTHER". - o These lines are repeated for each matching entry found. - o The last line gives a count of matching entries found.